-Figure 27: Location of the outcrop of Xirocourt and Mangonville
+Figure IV.21: Location of Xirocourt quarry

-In this quarry (Fig. 27), the 'Dolomie de Beaumont' can be seen in its whole thickness (about 8 m), between the 'Argiles bariolées intermédiaires' and the 'Argiles de Chanvilles' (Fig. I.1).
-The 'Dolomie de Beaumont' is characterized by homogeneous microcrystalline dolomite layers with sometimes:
+In this quarry (Fig. IV.21), the 'Dolomie de Beaumont' can be seen in its whole thickness (about 8 m), between the 'Argiles bariolées intermédiaires' and the 'Argiles de Chanvilles' (see Fig. I.1).
+The 'Dolomie de Beaumont' is characterized by homogeneous microcrystalline dolostone layers with sometimes:

-- very thin lenses with marine fossils (Costatoria goldfussi, gastropods or ophiurids)
+- very thin lenses with marine fossils (Costatoria goldfussi and/or vestita, gastropods or very scarce ophiurids),

-- current structures
+- current structures,

-- small sulfate dissolution cavities
+- small sulfate dissolution cavities.

-This facies was deposited in a lacustrine environment ('Coorong' type).
-The presence of current structures, and the occasional introduction of exotic shells as well as marine water, attest high-hydrodynamics events within the calm environment, which can be attributed to storms.
+This facies was deposited in a lacustrine environment ('Coorong type').
+The presence of current structures, and the occasional introduction of exotic shells as well as marine water, attest highhydrodynamics events within the calm environment, which can be attributed to storms.

-In this outcrop the deformations of dolomite layers induced by salt dissolution in the 'Marnes irisées inférieures' are spectacular (Fig. 28).
-The 'Argiles de Chanville' overlain the dolostones.
+In this outcrop the deformations of dolostone layers induced by (recent) salt dissolution in the 'Marnes irisées inférieures' are spectacular (Fig. IV.22).
+The 'Argiles de Chanville', that overlie the dolostones, are affected too.

-Figure 28: Detail view of the deformations of dolomite layers induced by salt dissolution in the 'Marnes irisées inférieures' (Xirocourt quarry).
+Figure IV.22: Detail view of the deformations of dolomite layers induced by salt dissolution in the 'Marnes irisées inférieures' (Xirocourt quarry).